 What is the difference between re-check and re-mark?

-A re-check verifies that marks were correctly totaled, while a re-mark involves a complete reevaluation of the paper by a different examiner.
+A re-check verifies that marks were correctly totalled, while a re-mark involves a complete reevaluation of the paper by a different examiner.

 How can students request a re-check or re-mark?

 Students can register for a re-check or re-mark at their school, district office, or online through the South African e-Services Portal.
-The deadline for registration is January 31, 2025.
+The application will be open from January 13 to 27, 2026.

 To be eligible to mark, candidates must have a degree in education, have at least 5 years of teaching experience, with at least 2-3 years teaching the subject at grade 12 level.